ddobric/neocortexapi/source/NeoCortexUtils/docs/SDR-to-Bitmap.md

 The DrawBitmaps function of the NeoCortexUtils helps to build the SDR represention.
 It takes 6 parameters to process the final bitmap.

 ## Parameter Info
-- arrays:  The 2D array which contains the SDRs.
+-   **arrays:**  The 2D array which contains the SDRs.
--	outputImage: The filepath where the output bitmap is to be stored.
+-	**outputImage:** The filepath where the output bitmap is to be stored.
--	Color.Yellow: Color of the inactive bit
+-	**Color.Yellow:** Color of the inactive bit
--	Color:Grey:  Color of the active bit
+-	**Color:Grey:**  Color of the active bit
--	OutImgSize: The width of the output Bitmap
+-	**OutImgSize:** The width of the output Bitmap
--	OutImgSize: The height of the output Bitmap
+-	**OutImgSize:** The height of the output Bitmap

 The pixel values in the output bitmap are set to the respective color according to the active and inactive bits.
 Depending on the desired size of Bitmap to be presented, the width and height can be chosen.

 ### Example representing an Alphabet L in Bitmap after computing in spatial pooler
-2D array with dimension 64x64 containing the SDRs, generated from spatial pooler has to be represented in Bitmap.
+2-D array with dimension 64x64 containing the SDRs, generated from spatial pooler has to be represented in Bitmap.
 The dimensions of the bitmap are chosen to be 1024x1024.
-Since the 2D array is of a smaller dimension to that of Bitmap, a scale is considered here so that the bitmap with dimension 1024x1024 can be fully utilized to represent the 64x64 2D array.
+Since the 2-D array is of a smaller dimension to that of Bitmap, a scale is considered here so that the bitmap with dimension 1024x1024 can be fully utilized to represent the 64x64 2-D array.

 ```C#
 var scale = ((bmpWidth) / twoDimArrays.Count) / (w+1) ;